Suppliers of goods and services

 - Right to rectification (amendment) of personal data (Article 16 RODO) – the data subject has the right to request the Joint Controllers to rectify inaccurate or complete incomplete personal data concerning the data subject.

 - The right to restrict the processing of personal data (Art.
-18 RODO) – the Data Subject has the right to request the Joint Controllers to restrict the processing of his/her personal data where (i) he/she disputes the accuracy of his/her personal data – for a period of time allowing the Joint Controller to verify the accuracy of the data; (ii) the processing is unlawful and the data subject objects to the erasure of the personal data, requesting instead the restriction of the use of the personal data, (iii) the Joint Controller no longer needs the personal data for the purposes of the processing, but they are needed by the data subject to establish, assert or defend a claim; (iv) the data subject has objected under Art.
+18 RODO) – the data subject has the right to request the Joint Controllers to restrict the processing of his/her personal data where (i) he/she disputes the correctness of his/her personal data – for a period allowing the Joint Controllers to verify the correctness of the data; (ii) the processing is unlawful and the data subject objects to the erasure of the personal data, requesting instead the restriction of the use of the personal data, (iii) the Joint Controller no longer needs the personal data for the purposes of the processing, but they are needed by the data subject to establish, assert or defend a claim; (iv) the data subject has objected under Art.
 21(1) against the processing – until it is determined whether the Joint Controllers’ legitimate grounds override the data subject’s grounds for objection.
-The exercise of this right means that the Joint Controllers may only process the requested personal data, with the exception of storage, with the data subject’s consent or for the establishment, exercise or defence of claims, or for the protection of the rights of another natural or legal person, or for important grounds of public interest of the Union or of a Member State.
+The exercise of this right means that the Joint Controllers may only process the requested personal data, with the exception of storage, with the data subject’s consent, or for the establishment, exercise or defence of claims, or for the protection of the rights of another natural or legal person, or for important grounds of public interest of the Union or of a Member State.

 The Joint Controllers will exercise the above rights in accordance with the provisions of the RODO and other relevant legislation.
 In order to exercise the data subjects’ rights or to obtain further information on their rights, please contact the Joint Controllers (contact details are indicated in section 3).

-If a data subject considers that the processing of his/her personal data by the Joint Controllers violates the provisions of the RODO or other generally applicable data protection legislation, he/she may lodge a complaint with the President of the Data Protection Authority.
+If a Provider who is an individual or a Provider’s Representative considers that the processing of his/her personal data by the Joint Controllers violates the provisions of the RODO or other generally applicable data protection legislation, he/she may lodge a complaint with the President of the Data Protection Authority.